 Toolset Conditional block allows you to display or hide blocks based on conditions you set.
 The conditional block can include multiple conditions and they can be nested.

-The source of the tested data can be a standard or custom field, a Views shortcode that generates output or other custom shortcodes, or a PHP function that returns a value.
-The value can be compared against a fixed value (e.g. a number or a string), the value of another custom field, the result of a calculation using fixed values or custom fields, or Views date filters.
+You can test data from a standard or custom field, a Views output or other custom shortcodes and functions.
+The value can be compared against a fixed value like a number, the value of another custom field, dates, and more.

 Let’s start with an example.
 We have a site about cooking recipes.
 Each recipe displays information about preparation time, level of difficulty, and more.